eait-itig/msgtap/README.md

   length of the message.

-The total length of a `msgtap` record is the size of this header, plus the metadta length, plus the captured data length.
+The total length of a `msgtap` record is the size of this header, plus the metadata length, plus the captured data length.

 ### Metadata fields